Curriculum

 Academic Medicine / Research Education

-The academic block provides time for fellows to explore and develop a career path in academic medicine.
-This block builds on the Career Development Curriculum outlined below and provides opportunities in medical education, quality improvement and patient safety, and research.
-Intensivists from the University of Colorado Department of Anesthesiology and critical care colleagues from the Departments of Surgery, Emergency Medicine, Neurosurgery, and Medicine have expertise and are national leaders in each of these academic foci.
+The academic block provides time for fellows to explore and develop a career plan in academic medicine.
+The block builds on the Career Development Curriculum outlined below and provides opportunities in medical education, quality improvement and patient safety, and research.
+Intensivists from the University of Colorado Department of Anesthesiology and critical care colleagues from the Department of Surgery, Emergency Medicine, Neurosurgery, and Medicine have expertise and are national leaders in each of these academic foci.

 For fellows interested in research, opportunities are available in basic, translational, and clinical research categories.
 The intensivist group within the Department of Anesthesiology has multiple funded researchers focused on post-operative pain, delirium, respiratory function, surgical outcomes, critical care quality improvement and patient safety.
 In the first month of the fellowship year, fellows will meet with the Program Director and Director of Research for the fellowship and be guided to a specific project and research mentor.